eclipse-oniro4openharmony/third_party_kanto/README.md

 - Log files for Kanto and Mosquitto can be found at `/data/log/kanto/suite-connector.log` and `/data/log/mosquitto/mosquitto.log`, respectively.
 These logs are instrumental for troubleshooting and monitoring service activity.
 - For manual control over the services, employ the `service_control` command, specifying either `kanto` or `mosquitto` to start or stop the services as needed.
 - An active internet connection is necessary for the suite-connector to communicate with the backend.
 You may need to configure a Wi-Fi connection on your device to ensure uninterrupted data upload capabilities.

+## Sample application
+For developers looking to get started with practical examples, a sample application showcasing the use of Kanto on the Oniro-OpenHarmony platform can be found in the [services](services) subdirectory.
+This application is designed to read real sensor data from a sensor board and send telemetry data to an IoT platform using the MQTT protocol via Eclipse Kanto.
+It serves as an excellent starting point for understanding how to implement and utilize Kanto in real-world scenarios.

 ## Conclusion
 Following these steps will successfully integrate Kanto and Mosquitto into your Oniro-OpenHarmony build system, allowing you to leverage these third-party services within your projects.
 This integration enhances the system's functionality, offering a more robust and versatile development environment.